RedHatOfficial/ose-pivproxy/README.md

 ## Variables
 Variables in this document are denoted with `<variable>`.
 These are items that the user/configurer should be careful to note as they may not have defaults.
 There are two variables that are required to complete the configuration and have _no_ default value.
 * **`<public pivproxy url>`** - the publicly accessible URL for the PIV proxy created in this guide.
 The master console _will redirect_ traffic to this URL when a login is required.
 This URL must be accessible and routable by clients neededing to authenticate.
+Typically this would follow the application name, namespace, and cloud DNS base pattern.
+You could create a custom route for it if your hosting environment can support that.
 * **`<public master url>`** - the public URL used by clients to reach the master console.
 The PIV proxy will need to redirect traffic from itself to this URL to complete the authentication process.

 _Be sure to replace any instance of these variables in the below documentation with your own site-specific values._